-Navistar is an international manufacturer of International® brand commercial and military trucks, proprietary brand diesel engines, and IC Bus® ("IC") brand school and commercial buses, as well as a provider of service parts for trucks and diesel engines.
+Navistar is an international manufacturer of International® brand commercial trucks, proprietary brand diesel engines, and IC Bus® ("IC") brand school and commercial buses, as well as a provider of service parts for trucks and diesel engines.
 Our core business is conducted in the North American truck and parts markets, where we principally participate in the U.S. and Canada school bus and Class 6 through 8 medium and heavy truck markets (our "Core" markets).
 We also provide retail, wholesale, and lease financing services for our trucks and parts.

-First Quarter Summary
+Third Quarter Summary

-During the first quarter of 2019, we continued to build upon our 2018 accomplishments.
-The areas of focus centered around: customer-centric, driving operational excellence, improving on our Core business, business transformation, leveraging the TRATON Group strategic alliance, developing our team-based organization and our winning culture.
+During the third quarter of 2019, we continued to take actions to build upon our 2018 and 2019 accomplishments.
+The areas of focus centered around: being responsive to our customers, driving operational excellence, improving on our Core business, business transformation, leveraging the TRATON Group strategic alliance, developing our team-based organization and our winning culture.
 We believe our strategy will enable us to be the number one and the most customer focused, innovative and value-creating truck and bus solution provider in the Americas.